 If your child is injured by a defective crib, you may be entitled to compensation from the manufacturer, retailer, or distributor of the crib.
-Defects in cribs can occur in the manufacturing process.
-Cribs have been the subject of many recalls when they create a risk to the safety of children.
-Regulations attempt to make cribs safer for children.
+While regulations set minimum safety standards for cribs, defects can occur in the design or manufacturing process, and have been the subject of a safety recall.

 Defective Cribs Presenting Potential for Child Injuries

 In 2010, the U.S. Consumer Product Safety Commission (CPSC) issued new safety standards for cribs.
 The regulations, which represented the first upgrade in nearly 30 years, became effective in June 2011.
 They banned traditional drop-side cribs, along with immobilizers and repair kits; and required stronger wood slats to prevent breakage, the addition of crib hardware with anti-loosening devices to keep components from falling off, more durable mattresses and more rigorous safety testing.

 The standards require that cribs be constructed with:

 - No more than two and three-eighth inches between slats

 - No decorative corner that extends one-sixteenth of an inch or more above the post

 - No odd or sharp cut-outs in the headboard that could potentially snag a child’s limbs or clothing

 Crib manufacturers must include proper instructions and diagrams for assembling cribs.
 Federal regulations also require warning labels.